Particle-hole origin of thermal beating in dipole-compression modes of a 1D Bose gas

 Once $n(x,t)$ is computed over a sufficiently long time period, we extract the frequencies of the DC oscillations from the Fourier spectrum of the skewness of $n(x,t)$ (see Appendix D).~The resulting spectra typically exhibit two dominant peaks, indicating a beating of two DC frequencies; the positions of the peaks correspond to the said frequencies, $\omega_1$ and $\omega_2 > \omega_1$.
 We also characterize their relative excitation strengths $K_{1,2}$ via the peak heights $h_{1,2}$, using $K_1 = h_1^2/(h_1^2 + h_2^2)$ and $K_2=1-K_1$ \cite{Bayocboc2023}.

-Figure \ref{Fig:DC frequencies} summarizes our GHD results for the DC frequencies $\omega_{1,2}$ and their $K_{1,2}$ as functions of the interaction strength $\gamma_0$, Eq.~\eqref{Eq:gamma and T parameters}.~The different panels correspond to datasets (a)--(e) (see also Table \ref{Tab:Parameters}, Appendix B).~For comparison, we also present the predictions of the classical HD variational ansatz (CHDVA) \cite{Hu2014} as red triangles.~For all datasets (a)--(e), increasing $\gamma_0$ is equivalent to raising the temperature, as the system is driven into the two high-$T$ regimes IV and V, see Fig.~\ref{Fig:Regimes_Diagram}.~In panels (a)--(d), vertical red lines mark the values of $\gamma_0$ at the anomaly temperature, $\gamma_0^A \!\equiv \!\gamma_0(\mathcal{T} \!=\! \mathcal{T}_A)$, where $\mathcal{T}_A$ intersects (a)--(d) in Fig.~\ref{Fig:Regimes_Diagram}.
+Figure \ref{Fig:DC frequencies} summarizes our GHD results for the DC frequencies $\omega_{1,2}$ and their $K_{1,2}$ as functions of the interaction strength $\gamma_0$, Eq.~\eqref{Eq:gamma and T parameters}.~The different panels correspond to datasets (a)--(e) (see Table \ref{Tab:Parameters}, Appendix B).~For comparison, we also present the predictions of the CHD variational ansatz \cite{Hu2014} as red triangles.~For all (a)--(e), increasing $\gamma_0$ is equivalent to raising the temperature, as the system is driven into the two high-$T$ regimes IV and V, see Fig.~\ref{Fig:Regimes_Diagram}.~In panels (a)--(d), vertical red lines mark the values of $\gamma_0$ at the anomaly temperature, $\gamma_0^A \!\equiv \!\gamma_0(\mathcal{T} \!=\! \mathcal{T}_A)$, where $\mathcal{T}_A$ intersects (a)--(d) in Fig.~\ref{Fig:Regimes_Diagram}.

 For $\gamma_0\!>\!\gamma_0^A$, equivalent to temperatures $T\!> \!T_A$, the GHD simulations confirm the existence of the collisionless regime, identified by the beating of two frequency components, $\omega_1\!\simeq \!1\omega_x$ and $\omega_2\!\simeq \!3 \omega_x$ \cite{DeRosi2016}.
 However, unlike Ref.~\cite{DeRosi2016}, which predicted equal excitation strengths for these frequencies (Table \ref{Tab:DC freq}), we find that the low-energy component $\omega_1$ dominates $\omega_2$ as $K_1 \!>\!
-K_2$.~This discrepancy is explained by the hole-induced anomaly, arising from the thermal occupation of states located below the lowest hole branch in the spectrum \cite{DeRosi2022}.~The excitation of these low-energy states is confirmed by the behavior of the dynamic structure factor (DSF) at $T \!> \!T_A$ \cite{DeRosi2022}.
+K_2$.~This discrepancy is explained by the hole-induced anomaly, arising from the thermal occupation of states located below the lowest hole branch in the spectrum \cite{DeRosi2022}.~The excitation of these low-energy hole states is confirmed by the behavior of the dynamic structure factor (DSF) at $T \!> \!T_A$ \cite{DeRosi2022}.